Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

 \subsection{Network block}

-With the developments of deep learning, a lot of efficient deep learning networks have been proposed, such as AlexNet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2014very}, ResNet family \cite{he2016deep,xie2017aggregated,wu2019wider}, and Inception \cite{szegedy2017inception}.
-In this subsection, we introduce the special network blocks employed in MER for performance improvement.
+In terms of solving the two main ME challenges: overfitting on small-scale ME datasets and low intensity of MEs, various effective network blocks have been utilized and designed, such as ResNet family with residual modules \cite{he2016deep,xie2017aggregated,wu2019wider}, and Inception module \cite{szegedy2017inception}.
+In this subsection, we introduce the special network blocks utilized for MER improvement.

-Deep Residual Network \cite{he2016deep} has been demonstrated to be effective in various applications as image classification \cite{he2016deep}, object detection~\cite{loey2021fighting} and semantic segmentation~\cite{xia2019deep} etc. Resnet~\cite{he2016deep} introduces shortcut connections that skip one or more layers for easy optimization, accuracy gains with increasing depth and blackucing the effect of vanishing gradient problem.
-Multiple works~\cite{peng2019novel,belaiche2020cost,wen2020cross,lei2020novel} employed few residual blocks as backbone to blackuce the network depth for robust recognition on small-scale ME datasets, while Lai et. al~\cite{lai2020real} introduced multi-scale shortcut connections into pre-trained deep networks to solve the gradient disappearance problem.
-Instead directly applying the shortcut connection, ~\cite{chinnappa2021residual} designed a convolutionable shortcut to learn the important residual information.
-Furthermore, inspiblack by the residual concept, AffectiveNet introduced a MFL module learning the low-level and high-level feature parallelly to increase the discriminable capability between the inter and intra-class variations.
+For the challenge of small-scale datasets, recent researches~\cite{he2016deep} demonstrate that residual blocks with shortcut connections (shown in Fig.~\ref{fig:special} (a)) achieves easy optimization and reduces the effect of the vanishing gradient problem.
+Multiple MER works~\cite{peng2019novel,belaiche2020cost,wen2020cross,lei2020novel,lai2020real} employed residual blocks for robust recognition on small-scale ME datasets.
+Instead of directly applying the shortcut connection,~\cite{chinnappa2021residual} further designed a convolutionable shortcut to learn the important residual information and AffectiveNet~\cite{verma2020affectivenet} introduced an MFL module learning the low- and high-level feature parallelly to increase the discriminative capability between the inter and intra-class variations.

-A conventional CNN structure for image classification is designed as convolution with the single shablack filter followed by fully connected (\textbf{FC}) layers.
-However, the FC layer requires lots of parameters which makes it prone to extreme loss explosion and overfitting~\cite{li2017action}.
-Unlike common CNN frameworks \cite{he2016deep}, where the same convolutional filters are shablack within the same layer, the Inception module~\cite{carreira2017quo, szegedy2015going} aggregates two different sizes of filters to compute multi-scale spatial information and assembles $1\times1\times1$ convolutional filters for dimension and parameter blackuction, shown in .
-Considering the limited ME samples and various facial movements, Zhou et. al~\cite{zhou2019dual,zhou2020objective} utilized dual stream Inception network consisted with 2 inception blocks in each stream to effectively explore multi-scale optical flow information in horizontal and vertical directions.
+Since the fully connected layer requires lots of parameters which makes it prone to extreme loss explosion and overfitting~\cite{li2017action}, the Inception module~\cite{szegedy2015going} aggregates different sizes of filters to compute multi-scale spatial information and assembles $1\times1\times1$ convolutional filters to reduce the dimension and parameter, as shown in Fig.~\ref{fig:special} (b).
+Multiple works~\cite{zhou2019dual,zhou2020objective} utilized the Inception module for efficient MER.
+Inspired by the Inception structure, a Hybrid Feature (HyFeat) block \cite{verma2019hinet,verma2019learnet,verma2020non} was proposed to preserve the domain knowledge features for expressive regions of MEs and enrich features of edge variations through using different scaled convolutional filters.